From Chaos to Calm: How Painting Became My Quiet Space

 Life has a way of keeping us busy, doesn’t it?
 Between the children, endless lists, and running Bitesize Bakehouse, I had more than enough to fill my days.
 Baking was wonderfully creative — I loved crafting edible art that tied into weddings, parties, and seasonal celebrations.
 But in many ways, the creativity was guided: colours, themes, and details shaped by the event and the people I was baking for.

 It was joyful, but structured.
-And over time, I realised I was craving a space where creativity could be unbound — no plan, no theme, no brief.
+Over time, I realised I was craving a space where creativity could be unbound — no plan, no theme, no brief.
 Just me, some colours, and the freedom to play.

 Leaning into the Brush